How Do I Remove Hair Color Stains from My Skin, Clothes, and Other Surfaces?

 HOW TO PREVENT HAIR DYE STAINS ON WOOD

 Natural wood needs a little extra love and care.
 The best way to prevent stains is by putting trash bags on the floor.
-If you color your hair often over a wood surface, you could use a scotchgard ahead of time.
+If you color your hair often over a wood surface, you could use a wood protector ahead of time.
 Pretreating your wood floors and accents can help block stains from forming, even if you accidentally spill a few drops of hair color.

 HOW TO REMOVE HAIR DYE STAINS FROM WOOD